NISD names new assistant superintendent, Nederland High principal - Port Arthur News

 In a corresponding move, the Nederland Independent School District announced Natalie Gomez as the new Nederland High School principal.

-Nederland High School serves 1,500 ninth through twelfth grade students.
 Gomez has eighteen years of educational experience all within Nederland ISD.

-She served for seven years as assistant principal at Nederland High School and the 2019-20 school year as Principal at Central Middle School.
+She served for seven years as assistant principal at Nederland High and the 2019-20 school year as Principal at Central Middle School.

 Gomez holds a Masters in Educational Leadership from Lamar University and has served on numerous district committees.